fortrabbit/help/docs/craft-3-tune.md

 $ composer require fortrabbit/yii-memcached
 ```

 ## Performance

 When you experience a slow site, but no errors, often the database is the bottle neck.
 The [Craft Debug Tool­bar](https://nystudio107.com/blog/profiling-your-website-with-craft-cms-3s-debug-toolbar) provides useful information about which queries you run and how long it takes to execute them.
 Rule of thumb: if you run more 50 queries you should do something about it.

 ### Twig cache tag

 Craft's `{% cache %}` tag is a good thing to prevent execution of expensive queries over and over again, however it's **very important** to use it wisely.
-Make sure to use a specific cache key, otherwise you risk filling up your database with thousands of rows.
-Andew Welch explains it [in this blog post](https://nystudio107.com/blog/the-craft-cache-tag-in-depth) in detail.
+Make sure to use a specific cache key, otherwise you risk filling up the disk (causing IO problems) or Memcache (or the database for older versions of Craft).

 ### Cache plugins